What aircraft does PFC fly?

 Who runs the club?

 Our club is entirely member run.
 Each year officers are elected.
-In addition, there are various positions that get filled to handle other duties that are required.
+In addition, there are various positions that get filled from the membership.
 We are fortunate to have a very talented group of people from all professions and walks of life.
-This diversity has helped make us one of the better run clubs in the country.

 How is aircraft maintenance handled?

 For each aircraft there is a “plane captain” who oversees maintenance as required.
 In addition, there is a Maintenance Officer who works with each of the plane captains.
-Together, they are responsible for ensuring that any needed work is performed promptly.
-A member who notices the need for a repair is expected to promptly enter the problem in an online “squawk list” on the online scheduling system.
-He must also notify the plane captain or maintenance officer.
+Together, they are responsible for ensuring that regular inspections and issues are addressed with minimum downtime.
+Any member that notices an issue enters it into an online “squawk list” on Schedule Master.
 Any of our members can tell you that the club has never skimped on maintenance.

 Okay, I’m interested.
 What now?